benchmarkstudios/wc-category-locker/readme.txt

 4. Add product category page in the admin area.

 == Changelog ==
+= 1.0.2 =
+* Tidy up, minor updates and corrections in code

 = 1.0.1 =
 * Fixed issue where users were not able to remove plugin if they didn't have WooCommerce plugin installed.